-"God be merciful to us and bless us, and cause His face to shine upon us, that Your way may be know on earth, Your salvation among all nations" (Ps.
+"God be merciful to us and bless us, and cause His face to shine upon us, that Your way may be known on earth, Your salvation among all nations" (Ps.
 67:1-2).

 Adam and Eve's rebellion alienates their descendants from God.
 Every person is born with a sin nature and needs to be born again, spiritually.
 God promises the first couple redemption through a coming Seed of a woman, who will crush the serpent's head.
 He also provides a picture of that redemption when he slays an innocent animal to cover the couple's nakedness.
 The following generation receives the promise of redemption and the picture of redemption.
 Abel's sacrifice demonstrates his faith in God, while Cain's offering demonstrates his rebellion.
 Cain refuses to come to God God's way, even after God confronts him and gives him another opportunity.
 Instead, he kills his brother.
 Noah's obedience to God and his building an altar to the LORD after the flood reveal his understanding of redemption.